What if low-lying Gulf Coast communities could gauge the impact of future storms? Well, now there’s an app for that.

 - Grand Bay National Estuarine Research Reserve, Mississippi: The GBNERR spans 18,400 acres in far southeast Mississippi, adjacent to the Alabama border in the Mississippi Sound.
 It was established in 1999 to promote estuarine research and education within Mississippi's Coastal Zone.

 - Corpus Christi Bay, Texas: The bay is located in the coastal bend region of Texas and encompasses the City of Corpus Christi, Padre island and Port Aransas, among other localities.
-This study area was chosen to help our understanding of the flooding of the Nueces River Delta area and the Padre and Mustang Barrier Islands.
+This study area was chosen because it will help us understand the impacts of the flooding of the Nueces River Delta area and the Padre and Mustang Barrier Islands.

 - Choctawhatchee Bay and St. Andrews Bay, Florida: Located in the Emerald Coast region of the Florida Panhandle, these bays are loosely bordered by Pensacola Bay to the northwest and Apalachicola Bay to the southeast.
 Panama City is a major city located within St. Andrews Bay, while the popular vacation spots of Destin and Fort Walton Beach sit along Choctawhatchee Bay.